vineethkumarv/sv-wiki/Interface.md

 **Advantages of Clocking Block**

-1. Clocking block provides  race free condition between testbench and DUT.
+* Clocking block provides  race free condition between testbench and DUT.
-2. Clocking block can be declared inside interface, module.
+* Clocking block can be declared inside interface, module.
-3. Clocking block helps the user to write testbenches with higher level of abstraction.
+* Clocking block helps the user to write testbenches with higher level of abstraction.
-4. Simulation is more faster.
+* Simulation is more faster.
-5. Separating clocking activities of design from its data assignments activities.
+* Separating clocking activities of design from its data assignments activities.
-6. Save amount of code and and time in design execution.
+* Save amount of code and and time in design execution.
-7.There is one clock per clocking block
+* There is one clock per clocking block